liferay-mobile/liferay-analytics-android/README.markdown

 ```

 #### Set identity
-It is recomended to call when the user is logged in, necessary to bind the next events for this user.
-The name parameter is optional.
+It is recommended identify your user after he logged in.
+This way, next events will be connected to his identity.

 Parameters:
 * email: String (required)